Winbobob/badsmells/README.md

 - __Bad smells detector__

-    We are analysing the number of commits per contributor.
-If a contributor has number of commits less than 10% is identified as passanger and a contributor having commits greater than 75% is identified as dictator.
-This is an indication that work hasn't been distributed evenly amongst contributors and majority of the work was done by a set if individuals 'red flagged contributor'.
+    We are analysing the commiter's email id as the primary key to identify the contributted, thus there can also be a false alarm if a contributer uses two different email ids.
+If a contributor has number of commits less than 10% is identified as passenger and a contributor having commits greater than 75% is identified as dictator.
+This is an indication that work hasn't been distributed evenly amongst contributors and majority of the work was done by a set if individuals 'Redflagged contributor'.
     The bad smell detector can be found here [smell.rb](./features/uneven_person_commits/smell.rb)

         commits_per_person < 10%